 By Charlie Ashton

-Back in June, we blogged about China Telecom’s evaluation of the Wind River Titanium Server network virtualization platform.
+Back in June, we blogged about China Telecom’s evaluation of the Wind River Titanium Cloud network virtualization platform.
 Based on a conversation with Ou Liang, Senior Engineer, Head of NFV Infrastructure Technology and Solutions at the Guangzhou Research Institute of China Telecom, we summarized the results of this evaluation.

 In this post, we’ll share an update on the work that China Telecom has done since June.
-In that time, they have completed a Proof-of-Concept of an end-to-end virtual IMS (vIMS) application hosted on Titanium Server, analyzing the performance, stability and scalability of the complete stack.
+In that time, they have completed a Proof-of-Concept of an end-to-end virtual IMS (vIMS) application hosted on Titanium Cloud, analyzing the performance, stability and scalability of the complete stack.
 We’ll discuss the quantifiable business impacts that they have achieved in this PoC.

 Some background on China Telecom